Space Explorer Web App

 CAD files are processed into Digital Maps Pro (must be Published under Setup > Locations & Maps > Digital Maps)

-Workstation space types auto-added to Space Manager > Manages Desks (requires a Cisco Spaces PM enabling a feature flag).
+Workstation space types auto-added to Space Manager > Manage Desks (requires a Cisco Spaces PM enabling a feature flag).

-Workstations must be added to bookable inventory from Space Manager > Manages Desks
+Workstations must be added to bookable inventory from Space Manager > Manage Desks

 Desk Management in Space Manager